Skip to Content

 10. Minskins Prefer Stable Homes

 Minskins do not like moving homes.
 They are generally uncomfortable with any instability or change.
-If you move around a lot, a Minskin may not be the best breed choice for you.
+If you move around a lot, a Minskin may not be the best breed for you.

 But this same reason makes them great for people with established homes.
 Senior citizens come to mind, as they tend to live in more sedate surroundings (although a new Minskin might change that).
 If, as mentioned, you enjoy a good lap cat and a quiet afternoon or evening with a book, a Minskin might be worth considering.